prestia/mediumtonys/_posts/2023-8-30-beat-fm-band-expander.md

 ![Picture of the Car Frequency Antenna, Radio FM Band Expander for Japanese Autos.](assets/img/beat-fm-band-expander/band-expander.jpg)

 Units like the one pictured above claim to reduce the 90-104 MHz bands by 14 MHz (to 76-90 MHz) and the 104-108 MHz bands by 28 MHz (to 76-80 MHz).
+Anything under 90 MHz is left alone.

 To make this more concrete, here's how a few LA radio stations would be reduced: